 - Computational Modelling in Science and Social Science

 - Computer-Mediated Communication

 - Ethical Problems and Societal Impact of Computation and Information

 The meeting will have a main track focusing on topics at the core of IACAP members’ interests.
 We invite submissions of extended abstracts (up to 1000 words) as well as submission of proposals for symposia.

 - The Ethics of Autonomous Military Robots: Modern wars are increasingly fought using artificial intelligence systems and military robots.
 Recently, the use of fully autonomous military robots that do not require human consent even to carry out a lethal attack has become the subject of widespread ethical debate.
 Given the topicality and importance of this issue, we have decided to hold a special session at this year’s conference entitled The Ethics of Autonomous Military Robots.
-We invite submissions of abstracts (up to 1000 words) focusing on an ethical analysis of the plethora of issues associated with autonomous military systems, particularly (but not exclusively) in the context of just war theory.

 - Minds & Machine Special Interest Group Track: ChatGPT and other generative AIs have produced some impressive results that were formerly thought to be the sole domain of human intelligence.
 Works of poetry, art, computer code, scholarly analysis, and legal counsel are among the early products, with more sure to follow.
 With its ability to create novelty from data, has generative AI finally settled the debate on whether machines can think?
-We invite submissions of abstracts (up to 1000 words) focusing on the philosophy of generative AIs and their implications.

 The 2023 meeting will be hosted in collaboration with CEVAST which was formed in 2018 under the Czech Academy of Sciences in the historic city of Prague.
 CEVAST has a reputation as a leading European institution dealing with emerging issues in technology ethics.